Faith healing: United States law

 Thirty-one states have child-abuse religious exemptions.
 These are Alabama, Alaska, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, Vermont, Virginia, and Wyoming.
 In six of these states, Arkansas, Idaho, Iowa, Louisiana, Ohio and Virginia, the exemptions extend to murder and manslaughter.
 Of these, Idaho is the only state accused of having a large number of deaths due to the legislation in recent times.
 In February 2015, controversy was sparked in Idaho over a bill believed to further reinforce parental rights to deny their children medical care.

-Reckless homicide convictions
+Manslaughter and homicide convictions

-Parents have been convicted of child abuse and felony reckless negligent homicide and found responsible for killing their children when they withheld lifesaving medical care and chose only prayers.
+Parents of an 11-year-old girl were convicted of child abuse and felony reckless negligent homicide and found responsible for killing their children when they withheld lifesaving medical care and chose only prayers.

+Parents of an 8-year-old girl in Australia and 12 members of their religious sect were found guilty of manslaughter for withholding lifesaving medication.
+Members of the sect sang and prayed rather than seeking medical help.